Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Introduction

 The structure of this paper is as follows.
-In Section II, we present the background evolution equations for the interacting $w$CDM model.
+In Section II, we present the background evolution equations including the radiation component for both the interacting $w$CDM and CPL models.
 Section III is devoted to the growth of matter perturbations, where we derive the modified growth equation and obtain a new second-order approximation for the growth index $\gamma(z)$.
 In Section IV, we describe the diverse cosmological datasets employed in our analysis and the statistical methodology.
-Our main results from the Markov Chain Monte Carlo (MCMC) constraints are presented and discussed in Section V. Finally, we summarize our conclusions in Section VI.
+Our main results from the Markov Chain Monte Carlo (MCMC) constraints, including a comprehensive comparative analysis of both $w$CDM and CPL scenarios, are presented and discussed in Section V. Finally, we summarize our conclusions in Section VI.